carabina/SSEventListener/README.md

+# SSEventListener

-SSEventListener is an iOS library which gives you the simplest way to detect device shake motion, application lifecycle events, view gestures and button tap event using **blocks**!
+`SSEventListener` is an iOS library which gives you the simplest way to detect device shake motion, application lifecycle events, view gestures and button tap event using **blocks**!

 ## Features

 * **Shake Event Listener**: Your view controller doesn't need to override `motionEnded:withEvent:` any more!
-With SSEventListener, you can listener for shake event as simple as this: `[viewController ss_setShakeEventListener:^{ ... }];`
+With `SSEventListener`, you can listener for shake event as simple as this: `[viewController ss_setShakeEventListener:^{ ... }];`
-* **Application Event Listener**: No more NSNotification staff you will need to use.
-SSEventListener endows every object with the power to listen for application lifecycle events like `UIApplicationDidEnterBackgroundNotification`, `UIApplicationWillEnterForegroundNotification` and so on.
+* **Application Event Listener**: No more NSNotification staff you will need to use. `SSEventListener` endows every object with the power to listen for application lifecycle events like `UIApplicationDidEnterBackgroundNotification`, `UIApplicationWillEnterForegroundNotification` and so on.
 And the coding part will never rely on separated methods instead of writing something like `[obj ss_setApplicationEventListener:^(NSNotificationName notificationName, UIApplication *application) { ... }];` only.
-* **View Gesture Event Listener**: Currently, SSEventListener supports setting listener blocks on a view to listener for single tap gesture, double tap gesture and N-tap gesture if you like, and long press gesture.
+* **View Gesture Event Listener**: Currently, `SSEventListener` supports setting listener blocks on a view to listener for single tap gesture, double tap gesture and N-tap gesture if you like, and long press gesture.
 Setting a single tap gesture listener becomes this way: `[view ss_addTapViewEventListener:^(UITapGestureRecognizer *recognizer) { ... } numberOfTapsRequired:1];`.

 ## Demo App